Gradient-informed basis adaptation for Legendre Chaos expansions: Abstract

 \section{Abstract}

-{The recently introduced basis adaptation method for Homogeneous (Wiener) Chaos expansions is explored in a new context where the rotation/projection matrices are computed by discovering the active subspace where the random input exhibits most of its variability.
-In the case of 1-dimensional active subspaces, the methodology can be applicable to generalized Polynomial Chaos expansions, thus enabling the efficient computation of the chaos coefficients in expansions with arbitrary input distribution.
-Besides the significant computational savings, additional attractive features such as high accuracy in computing statistics of interest are also demonstrated.}
+The recently introduced basis adaptation method for Homogeneous (Wiener) Chaos expansions is explored in a new context where the rotation/projection matrices are computed by discovering the active subspace where the random input exhibits most of its variability.
+In the case where a 1-dimensional active subspace exists, the methodology can be applicable to generalized Polynomial Chaos expansions, thus enabling the projection of a high dimensional input to a single input variable and the efficient estimation of a univariate chaos expansion.
+Attractive features of this approach, such as the significant computational savings and the high accuracy in computing statistics of interest are investigated.